Dirt Bike Rider Racing in Dessert

 4. Yamaha YZ250F – $8599

-Yamaha’s great performance model is built with a symmetrical intake and exhaust ports, a more powerful connecting rod, and a fresh new counterbalance system that provides a more exceptional ability to handle up-end and midrange power.
+Yamaha’s great performance model is built with symmetrical intake and exhaust ports, a more powerful connecting rod, and a fresh new counterbalance system that provides a more exceptional ability to handle up-end and midrange power.
 Powered by a 4-stroke engine, this bike will cost around $8,599.

 It also features an innovative technological addition in engine tuning capabilities.
 Riders can now adjust the air/fuel mixture of their bikes with their smartphones.
+On resale listings you’ll often see examples ranging from 13k mi to 17k mi, and sometimes low-hour demo bikes with 1mi if the seller lists a barely-used unit.

 Features: